elnerribeiro/go-ws-db-auth/README.md

 	1. Microservices: The system should have only one endpoint for each purpose.
 So, we should have an endpoint for Auth, other for users and other for insert tests.
 Each should run on a separate Go program and proxied by an Apache/Nginx server.
 	2. Better modules: To maximize code reusability, when creating microservices, we should have each layer on its own modules, so Auth could import user, for example.
-	3. Methods/Interfaces: Functions should be used only when there's no side effects.
+	3. [DONE] Methods/Interfaces: Functions should be used only when there's no side effects.
 For calls with side effects, an interface should be created and its methods implemented.
 	4. Tests and Documentation: Yeah...
 I know...
-	5. Logging: Will be done soon (probably tomorrow)
+	5. [DONE] Logging: Will be done soon (probably tomorrow)
+	6. [DONE] CORS
+	7. [DONE] Graceful Shutdown

 Create database:

 	docker pull postgres